Introduction: Contact Fire Poi

 Take your printed out knot template and glue it around the mandrel.
 It should wrap around the mandrel just about perfectly (a little overlap or coming up a bit short is ok).

 Now take your 12 toothpicks and cut one end (~1/2” or 1cm) off each of them so you don't stab yourself when you're tying your knot.
-Take your large sewing needle or another similarly sized poking object and make holes on the inside of each bend of the knot image (i.e. on the other side of the rope from each of the A1, B1, etc. symbols).
+Take your large sewing needle or another similarly sized poking object and make holes on the inside of each bend on the knot image (i.e. on the other side of the rope from each of the A1, B1, etc. symbols).
 You should push all the way through the cardboard into the center of the tube.
 Stick a trimmed toothpick into each hole.

-You'll now complete two more passes to fill in the knot over the core.
-This means simply following the first pass all the way through, copyingnthe overs and unders exactly until you run out of wick one one end, then continuing with the other end until you've completed three full passes.
-In other words, each square section on the knot face should have three bits of rope visible.
+You'll now complete two more passes (85mm) or three more passes (90mm) to fill in the knot over the core.
+This means simply following the first pass all the way through, copying the overs and unders exactly until you run out of wick on one end, then continuing with the other end until you've completed three (or four) passes total.
+In other words, each square section on the knot face should have three (or four) bits of rope visible.

 Repeat for poi #2.

-Step 5: Add Handles
+Step 11: Size Tethers and Add Handles

-Push the needle through the tether a few times, pull the tether through the bottom of the handle a bit more (making sure not to pull it all the way out if you don't have much extra coming out the top) and wrap the thread tightly around the tether as you move upwards, creating a ~1/4" wrapped section that will be inside the handle hole.
-Push the needle through the tether again at the top of this section, sew a few more times around, then cut the thread near the needle, take the ends and triple knot tightly against the tether, and trim the excess.
+Push the needle through the tether a few times, pull the tether through the bottom of the handle a bit more (making sure not to pull it all the way out of the handle) and wrap the thread tightly around the tether as you spiral upwards, creating a ~1/4" wrapped section that will be inside the handle hole.
+(If you hardly have any extra tether coming out of the handle, you can skip this wrapped bit and just sew normally.)

-Pull the tether through the handle in the other direction, out the top, until the handle is well below the sewed section.
+Pull the tether through the top of the handle until the handle is well below the sewed section.
 Cut your tether about 1/3" above the sewed section, and then purposely fray the end so it's completely spread out in a big poofy circle.

-Now pull the tether back through the handle till bottom of the sewed section is where you started it, against the bottom of the handle.
-If you're using Ultraknobs, I highly recommend cutting two 2/3" Velcro circles (the pokey side of the Velcro), as the light inserts have a tendency to eject when you drop them and the Velcro will prevent that.
+Now pull the tether back through the handle till the bottom of the sewed section is where you started it, against the bottom of the handle.
+If you're using Ultraknobs, I recommend cutting two 2/3" Velcro circles (the pokey side of the Velcro), as the light inserts have a tendency to eject when you drop them and the Velcro will prevent that.

 Once both your poi are sewed and trimmed and frayed, collect your epoxy, cardboard, stirring sticks, and paper towels/wet wipes.
 A pair of tweezers will also be handy if you're adding Velcro.

 Now is the time to tweezer or otherwise gently lay the Velcro circle on top of the partially dried epoxy in the first handle — you want the pokey hairs protruding just past the top of the small cavity into the wider handle area, so add more epoxy if necessary.
 Add the Velcro to the 2nd handle as well.
 If the epoxy is too dry to press the Velcro into at this point, you can always super glue it.

 Let both handles dry upright for at least 30 minutes to make sure the epoxy is fully hardened.
 While you wait, you can cut out two 2/3" circles from the furry side of the Velcro and glue those to the bottom of your silicone Ultraknob light inserts.
 I find that longer-drying Gorilla Glue keeps the Velcro attached to the silicone more effectively than Loctite or other instant-dry glues, but it will probably still need to be reglued every so often.

-Step 6: Fin
+Step 14: Fin

 Go enjoy the fruits of your labor and lay down some spicy contact combos at your nearest spin jam or backyard barbecue.

 Stay steezy my friend.